Updated on April 11th, 2022 by Felix Martinez

 Agree Realty is also a rarity among REITs in that it pays a monthly dividend.
 Monthly dividend stocks pay shareholders 12 dividends per year, instead of the more typical quarterly payments.

 We created a list of 50 monthly dividend stocks (along with important financial metrics such as dividend yields and payout ratios).
 You can download the spreadsheet by clicking on the link below:

 Agree Realty has a 3.9% dividend yield, which is lower than many other REITs.
 But extreme high-yielders should generally be avoided because such high-yielding stocks often have unsustainable dividends.

 Agree Realty’s dividend yield is well above the S&P 500 average.
 And it has a high level of dividend safety, along with the potential for high dividend growth in the coming years.

-Agree Realty is a retail REIT.
-As of June 30th, it owned and operated a portfolio of 1,262 properties, located in 46 states covering approximately 26.1 million square feet of gross leasable area.
-As of the 2021 second quarter, the portfolio was approximately 99.5% leased, and had a weighted-average remaining lease term of approximately 9.7 years.
-The stock has a market capitalization above $5 billion.
+Agree Realty is a retail Real Estate Investment Trust.
+As of December 31th 2021, it owned and operated a portfolio of 1,404 properties, located in 47 states covering approximately 29.1 million square feet of gross leasable area.
+As of the 2021 fourth quarter, the portfolio was approximately 99.5% leased and had a weighted-average remaining lease term of approximately 9.3 years.
+The stock has a market capitalization above $4.89 billion.

-It has a diversified property portfolio, as its top 3 tenants comprise less than 15% of annual base rent.
+It has a diversified property portfolio, as its top 3 tenants comprise less than 14.4% of the annual base rent.
 Properties span a number of different industry groups, including grocery stores, home improvement retailers, auto service, and convenience stores.